Skip links

 in Tags

-Marshall Niremberg discovers that the fundamental building blocks of the genetic code of Escherichia coli is the same as that of the frog and the guinea pig: it is a universal code that confirms the common origin of all living beings already predicted a century
+Marshall Niremberg discovers that the basic building blocks of the genetic code of Escherichia coli are the same as those of frogs and guinea pigs: it is a universal code that confirms the common origin of all living beings, already predicted a century earlier by

 1966